NVIDIA/OptiX_Apps/README.md

 * NVIDIA GPU supported by OptiX 7 (Maxwell GPU or newer, RTX boards highly recommended.)
 * Display drivers supporting OptiX 7.x.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
 * Visual Studio 2017, 2019 or 2022
-* CUDA Toolkit 10.x or 11.x.
-(Please refer to the OptiX Release Notes for the supported combinations.)
+* CUDA Toolkit 10.x, 11.x or 12.x (Please refer to the OptiX Release Notes for the supported combinations.
+CUDA 11.8 or higher recommended.)
 * Any OptiX SDK 7.x.0.
-(OptiX SDK 7.6.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
+(OptiX SDK 7.7.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
 * [OptiX Toolkit](https://github.com/NVIDIA/optix-toolkit) for the CUDA Opacity Micromap baking tool used in rtigo9_omm (requires OptiX SDK 7.6.0).
 * [Open-source MDL SDK](https://github.com/NVIDIA/MDL-SDK) or [binary MDL SDK](https://developer.nvidia.com/rendering-technologies/mdl-sdk) supporting MDL 1.7 only required for the MDL_renderer example.
 * CMake 3.17 or newer.
 (Tested with CMake 3.24.2.
 The OptiX Toolkit requires 3.23.)